 1. Gather the documents you need:

 Important Note: We strongly recommend that you choose the option to import your tax information from the IRS when completing your FAFSA.
-Beginning in Summer 2012, we will no longer accept copies of your tax returns if you are chosen for verification, and importing your data will be the fastest and most accurate option.
+If you are chosen for verification importing your data will be the fastest and most accurate option.

-3. Make sure to put the Granite State College Federal School Code 031013 on your FAFSA.
+4. Don’t Forget to Put Granite State College’s Federal School Code 031013 on your FAFSA.

-Without this school code on your FAFSA, Granite State College will not receive your FAFSA from the Department of Education.
+- Without our school code on your FAFSA, Granite State College will not receive your FAFSA from the Department of Education.

 FAFSA Reapplication Process

 Students are required to reapply for student financial aid on an annual basis.
 The student aid period is July 1st to June 30th of each year which coincides with our Summer, Fall, Winter, and Spring terms.
 Please visit Tuition and Aid for step-by-step instructions.

 Here are a few additional FAFSA notes that could be helpful during your financial process:

 A financial aid application may be chosen for verification by the U.S. Department of Education or by Granite State College.
 The purpose of verification is to maintain the integrity of federal, state, and institutional financial aid programs by verifying the information provided by students and parents on their FAFSA.
 If you are selected for verification, you are required to submit additional documentation.